osrf/gzue4bridge/README.md

 1. Go to Unreal Editor and enable the plugin. `Edit` > `Plugins`, scroll down to `Project` on left hand panel and search for `GzUE4Bridge`.
 Make sure `Enabled` is ticked.

 1. Restart Unreal Editor for it to take effect

+    Note: You may need to edit `gzue4bridge/Source/GzUE4Bridge/GzUE4Bridge.Build.cs` and update the path to boost library.
+TODO: need to figure out a cleaner way to do this.

 # Running GzUE4Bridge